 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.97% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of New Brunswick overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in New Brunswick, 23.42% have at least a bachelor's degree.
+The education level of New Brunswick citizens is a little higher than the average for US cities and towns: 23.42% of adults in New Brunswick have at least a bachelor's degree.

 The per capita income in New Brunswick in 2022 was $25,416, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $101,664 for a family of four.
 However, New Brunswick contains both very wealthy and poor people as well.
 New Brunswick also has one of the higher rates of people living in poverty in the nation, with 31.96% of its population below the federal poverty line.